Victor-kirpi/Yandex.Practicum/README.md

 # Yandex.Praktikum
- Training projects as part of the Data Science course by Yandex.practicum
+There are training projects as part of the Data Science course by Yandex.practicum.
+A brief description of projects and libraries is presented below.